 Ben Riley is a Principal of the firm and serves on its Executive Committee.
-He has tried more than 25 cases to verdict including jury trials, court trials, and complex arbitrations.
+He has tried nearly 30 cases to verdict including jury trials, court trials, and complex arbitrations.
 His practice focuses on Intellectual Property Litigation, including patents, trade secrets, copyrights, trademarks and license disputes.
 He also has an active practice in Business Litigation, including class action defense, defense of “consumer claims” under the Lanham Act and unfair competition statutes, accounting issues, and real property litigation.

 Mr. Riley also represents companies in connection with director and officer, securities, fiduciary duty, and internal investigation issues, and obtained a defense verdict in a six-week securities class action jury trial.
 Finally, Mr. Riley represents private clients and charities in Trust and Estate Litigation, and recently obtained a complete defense verdict in a $250+ million oral inheritance case.
 (See Decision Here.)

-Mr. Riley has lectured and published extensively as to Intellectual Property, Business Litigation, and trial practice skills.
+Mr. Riley has lectured and published extensively as to Intellectual Property, Business Litigation, Trust & Estate Litigation, and trial practice skills.
 He is an expert in commercial arbitration law and procedure and regularly handles important cases before the world’s leading arbitration forums.
 He also has an active practice as a Mediator for the Northern District of California and for private litigants.